 Take Pattern 1 and tape together edges marked "Bottom Center" and "Of Can."
 Place Pattern 1 over a soda can-"Portion A" at top of can.
-Punch holes in center of each marked "X."
+Punch from edge. holes in center of each marked "X."

-Next, use edge of Pattern 1 to make a guideline mark around top of can (about 1/8 inch from bottom) for cut-Follow all safety precautions when ting off bottom of can.
-With an old pair of scissors, cut off bottom of can.
+Next, use edge of Pattern 1 to make a guideline mark around top of can (about 1/8 inch from bottom) for cutpair of scissors, cut off bottom of can.
 Now punch a hole in center of can at bottom.
 This can will now be considered "Can A."